m3g/MolSimToolkit.jl/docs/src/remd.md

 ## Replica path

+!!! compat
+    The `remd_replica_path` function was introduced in version 1.5.0.

 A heatmap as the one above suggests checking the path of the replicas along the exchange.
 This can be obtained with the `remd_replica_path` function.
 For example, to obtain the path of the replica of number 1, which appears to be trapped in the top temperatures, do: